stolostron/multicluster-mesh-addon/README.md

 - Ensure [golang](https://golang.org/doc/install) 1.17+ is installed.
 - Prepare an environment of [Red Hat Advanced Cluster Management for Kubernetes](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/) and login to the hub cluster with `oc` command line tool.
 - Make sure at least one managed cluster imported to the hub cluster of Red Hat Advanced Cluster Management for Kubernetes.
-- For mesh federation support, maek sure at least two managed clusters are imported and the cloud provider must support the network load balancer IP so that the meshes can be connected.
+- For mesh federation support, make sure at least two managed clusters are imported and the cloud provider must support the network load balancer IP so that the meshes spanning across managed clusters can be connected.

 ### Build and Deploy